Berita RTM: Programming

 Berita RTM focusing on news and news-related programs broadcast 24 hours daily in 4 languages: Malay, English, Mandarin and Tamil.
+It is one of the two Malaysian television news channel broadcast in multilingual.
+The other being Bernama TV.

 The channel offers 25 daily news slots, 12 talk shows a week, five business news days and two weekly magazine programs that contribute to the empowerment of the public with a wealth of information.
 The channel also simulcasts news programmes originally targeted at TV1 and TV2 viewers.
 The network also allows viewers to watch multi-language radio news broadcasts as well as live broadcasts from RTM radio stations across the country which also discuss specific issues at the state level.
 One of the network’s TV programmes is Pastikan Sahih (Ensure Trustworthy), a TV program aimed to combatting viral fake news.
 It aired at 6.30 pm Weekdays.

-Beginning 1 April 2021, RTM's 75th anniversary, East Malaysian language news (Iban, Kadazan, Dusun and Bajau) are also available on the channel besides on sister channel TV Okey.

-Beginning 14 February 2023, RTM airs both the morning and evening parliamentary sessions live on the channel.
+Controversy

+On 11 May 2021, the Mandarin news segment shown on Berita RTM broadcast a report of Israel's airstrike against Palestine, which the news presenter mistakenly labelling Hamas as a 'militants'.
+Following the incident, two RTM Mandarin news editors have been called to give an explanation and have been issued a show-cause letters.
+RTM later issued an apology in its Twitter account over the incident.

+During the live broadcast of the opening ceremony of the 47th Association of Southeast Asian Nations (ASEAN) Summit in 2025, RTM has misidentified the leaders of Singapore, Thailand and Indonesia.
+A broadcast commentator had misidentified Singapore's Prime Minister Lawrence Wong as his predecessor, Mr Lee Hsien Loong.
+The commentator had also misidentified Thai Prime Minister Anutin Charnvirakul as Srettha Thavisin and getting the name of Indonesian President Prabowo Subianto as Joko Widodo.